What is Stress?

 The effects of stress on our bodies are immense.
 The following are examples of what can be affected by not properly managing stress.

-- Immune system - if we are under prolonged stress, our immune system can be compromised making us susceptible to frequent infections.
-Even viral illnesses like the common cold and flu will be prevalent.
+Immune system: If we are under prolonged stress, our immune system can be compromised making us susceptible too frequent infections.
+Even viral illnesses like the common cold and flu will be prevalent

 Unhealthy ways to deal with stress